aliazizii/divar-car-search-automation/Readme.md

 1. **Python 3.x**: Ensure Python 3.x is installed on your system.
 2. **Google Chrome**: Install the latest version of Google Chrome.
-3. **ChromeDriver**: Download the ChromeDriver that matches your Chrome version from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads) and ensure it's in your PATH.
+3. **ChromeDriver**: Download the ChromeDriver that matches your Chrome version and ensure it's in your PATH.

+## File Structure

+- app.py: The main script containing the Selenium automation logic.
+- config.ini: Configuration file containing user-defined settings for the car search.

 ## Installation